broadinstitute/hybsel-design-runs/probe-sets/west-africa-viruses/2015-06/README.txt

     three viruses (based on one selected choice of parameters per virus, as specified in params.12000.txt, and coped from all/);
     I don't believe this probe set was ever synthesized or tested
+  - num_probes.tsv has the number of probes for each dataset for each combination of parameters (mismatches and cover extension) as taken from the fasta files in all/